 Brought about by infection, this condition is commonly observed on only one side of the body and includes swelling of one certain body part – usually a toe.
 Inflammation and irritation of tendons, muscles, and ligaments is also inherent to Reiter’s Syndrome, as well as mouth ulcers, conjunctivitis, UTIs and fever.
 The condition usually improves within a few months, as opposed to other types of chronic arthritis.

 It’s important for those enduring joint pain or discomfort to schedule an appointment with the doctor to determine the cause and most effective treatment plan.

-Providers of the St. Louis home care seniors trust, Compassionate Nursing Services is readily available to offer help in a full range of ways for those challenged by any condition of aging.
+Providers of the best home care services Troy and the surrounding areas trust, Compassionate Nursing Services is readily available to offer help in a full range of ways for those challenged by any condition of aging.
 Whether the need is for help with duties around the house such as cleaning, organizing, and preparing meals, transportation to health-related appointments and other outings, help with safe showering and dressing, or simply a friendly companion to enhance quality of life, we’re available with the personalized care each individual needs.